 Brain’s Wiring Connected To Sensory Processing Disorder

-The research, published Jan.
-26, in the journal Frontiers in Neuroanatomy, is the biggest imaging study ever done in children with SPD.
+The research, published in 2016 in the journal Frontiers in Neuroanatomy, is the biggest imaging study ever done in children with SPD.
 It’s also the first to compare the white matter tracts in the brain of typically developing boys and girls versus those with an SPD diagnosis.
 The brain’s white matter forms the “wiring” that links different areas of the brain and is therefore essential for perceiving, thinking and action.

 Children with SPD struggle with processing stimulation, which can cause a wide range of symptoms, including hypersensitivity to sound, sight and touch.
 Many affected children also have poor fine motor skills, such as problems with holding a pencil, challenges with attention and profound difficulties with emotional regulation.
 Some SPD children cannot tolerate the sound of a vacuum cleaner or the touch of their loved ones.
 Furthermore, a sound that is an irritant one-day can be tolerated the next making parenting very confusing.